 and leading to a general domino-like conflagration

-with an average (but unpredictable) delay of around a month.
+with an average (but unpredictable) delay of

 What pencil will start the general crash

-and in what direction the pencils fall
+and in what direction the pencils fall is

-is impossible to predict.
+impossible to predict.

 But maybe the system we're interested in

 predicting the future of

 Alas, our troubles are still not over!